-While you can’t predict the weather, you can plan ahead.
+And while you can’t predict the weather, you can plan ahead.
 Make arrangements to move the party indoors at the last minute if needed, and on hot days, get creative to stay cool.

 “To keep cool, use little fans as favors.
 They even make the ones that spray water.
-It’s definitely a great option to keep guests as cool as possible in the summer heat,” she said.
+It’s definitely a great option to keep guests as cool as possible in the summer heat,” she says.
 “I also love setting up refreshing stations.
 Serve a cool frozen drink or frozen dessert as an option.
 Freeze pops are such a hit too and inexpensive.”

 Let’s get this party started.
-Here are 15 outdoor birthday party ideas to help inspire your kid’s next bash.
+Here are 16 outdoor birthday party ideas to help inspire your kid’s next bash.

-From shirts and beach towels to socks and scrunchies, there’s no limit to what kids can tie dye at this groovy party.
-Grab a few tie dye kits and let them get creative.
-Have a clothesline and plenty of clothespins ready to hang all of their tie dye creations to dry, and before kids leave, send them home with directions on how to care for their newly tie-dyed items.
+From shirts and beach towels to socks and scrunchies, there’s no limit to what kids can tie-dye at this groovy party.
+Grab a few tie-dye kits and let them get creative.
+Have a clothesline and plenty of clothespins ready to hang all of their tie-dye creations to dry, and before kids leave, send them home with directions on how to care for their newly tie-dyed items.

-Set up a movie under the stars by using a projector and a bed sheet as a screen.
-Have plenty of movie snacks like popcorn and candy on hand, and since this party starts after dark, pass out glow sticks as favors.
+Set up a movie under the stars by using a projector and a bedsheet as a screen.
+Have plenty of movie snacks, like popcorn and candy, on hand.
+And since this party starts after dark, pass out glow sticks as favors.

 Bubbles are pretty magical and you can adapt this party for kids of all ages.
 Set up machines to get the bubbles flowing while kids work on a DIY wand to make bubbles of all shapes and sizes.
-Fill a baby pool with bubble mixture, have kids stand in the pool, and use a hula hoop to make jumbo bubbles around the kids.
+Fill a baby pool with bubble mixture, have kids stand in the pool and use a Hula-Hoop to make jumbo bubbles around the kids.

-Dinosaurs fans will dig this theme.
+Dinosaur fans will dig this theme.
 Set up an archeological dig in a sandbox or in a baby pool so partygoers can search for artifacts.
 Give kids shovels, buckets and paint brushes to uncover the dinosaur figures, fossils and gold coins.
-At the end of the dig, the artifacts become party favors that kids can take with them.
+At the end of the dig, the artifacts become party favors that kids can take home with them.

 Outdoor Arts Party

 It’s time to par-tee.
 Using items like cardboard boxes, balloons and pool noodles, construct a mini golf course for your pros.
-Turn sandboxes into sand traps, and transform a large open space into a driving range.
+Turn sandboxes into sand traps and transform a large open space into a driving range.
 For younger players, skip the regular golf balls and use beach balls instead.

 This one is great for older kids because the action starts when the sun goes down.
-Load up on glow-in-the-dark necklaces, fill baby pools with glow sticks, and place colorful plastic cups over tea lights to illuminate the party.
+Load up on glow-in-the-dark necklaces, fill baby pools with glow sticks and place colorful plastic cups over tea lights to illuminate the party.